TahriT/LumbrVessL/README.md

-GameDevKit for Amazon Lumberyard
+GameDevVessL for Amazon Lumberyard
 ======
-Welcome to GameDevKit, an Amazon Lumberyard kit packed full of samples to show you how to make a full game!
+Welcome to GameDevVessL, an Amazon Lumberyard kit packed full of samples to show you how to make a full game!

 Checkout the [wiki](../../wiki/) on Github for tutorial documents and useful links